finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

 ## CancelTransactions

-> DeletedEntityResponse DeleteExecutions (string scope, string code, List<string> executionIds)
+> DeletedEntityResponse CancelTransactions (string scope, string code, List<string> transactionIds)

-[EARLY ACCESS] Cancel transactions
+Cancel transactions

-Delete one or more executions from a transaction portfolio.
+Cancel one or more transactions from the specified transaction portfolio.

 ### Example